Film still from Muse Seek Project (2014)

 noabatllem@gmail.com

-Batlle has taken part in international platforms such as the United Nations General Assembly in 2023 and the 19th World Summit of Nobel Peace Laureates in 2024.
+Their work has been presented on international platforms including the United Nations General Assembly (2023) and the 19th World Summit of Nobel Peace Laureates (2024).

-Batlle was selected for the 2026 Concurso de Arte Eduardo León Jimenes, a biennial platform bringing together twenty Caribbean artists.
+Batlle was selected for the 2026 Concurso de Arte Eduardo León Jimenes, a biennial platform bringing together twenty artists from across the Caribbean.